Browse the Guide:

 Biographies of the following plant pathologists are included in the collection: John Joseph Albert (1935-78),

 ROANOKE CHAMBER OF COMMERCE POSTWAR PLANNING COMMITTEE.
 COLLECTION, 1946.
 0.1 cu. ft.
 Short-lived Roanoke Chamber of Commerce committee involved in fundraising for and promoting development of a new vision of Roanoke following World War II.
 Collection includes committee correspondence and a pamphlet on potential development.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-083.

 ROANOKE COMMITTEE FOR CLOTHES COLLECTION.
 FLYER, c.1945.
 0.1 cu. ft.
 Collection consists of a flyer (c.1945) advertising the collection of clothes and shoes for World War II efforts.
 Includes sites, dates, and times around Roanoke, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-077.

 ROANOKE HOSPITAL.
 COLLECTION, c.
 1931-1950.
 0.1 cu. ft.
 Collection includes materials relating to fundraising and development, as well as by-laws and some administrative documents.
 Finding aid available online.
 Ms2012-037.

 ROANOKE, VIRGINIA.
 SCRAPBOOK, 1931-1932.
 0.5 cu. ft.
 Scrapbook containing essays, photographs, reports, maps and ephemera, compiled to promote Roanoke as the site for a proposed new Veterans Administration hospital in Southwest Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1932-001.

 ROANOKE AND SOUTHERN RAILWAY COMPANY.
 CHARTER AMENDMENT, 1893.
 0.1 cu. ft.
 Railroad company leasing a line between Roanoke, Virginia and Winston-Salem, North Carolina to Norfolk & Western Railroad Company.
 Flyer containing text charter amendment, granting the company the power to sell and lease property and to merge and consolidate with other companies.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-018.

 ROANOKE RAILWAY AND ELECTRIC COMPANY.
 PHOTO ALBUM, c.1909.
 0.3 cu. ft.
 Photo album featuring images of the Roanoke Railway and Electric Company buildings and lines, as well as scenic views within the Roanoke area.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Images from the album are available on the VT Imagebase.
 Ms2003-002.

 ROBERSON, JOAB (c.1838-1862).
 LETTER, 1862.
 0.1 cu. ft.
 Private in Co.
 I, 57th Virginia Infantry during the Civil War.
 Copy of a letter from Roberson at Drewry's Bluff, Virginia, to his wife Nan, discussing the possibility of hiring a substitute to fulfill his military service.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Transcript available.
 Ms1976-005.

 ROBERT J. AKER/WILLIAM H. GOODPASTURE DEED.
 1873.
 0.1 cu. ft.
 This written agreement is for the sale of one-half acre of land to Robert J. Aker by William H. Goodpasture.
 This document is signed by both parties concerned.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-115.

 ROBERTS, JOHN H. LETTER, 1864.
 Private in the 14th Regiment, New York Heavy Artillery.
 Collection consists of a letter from Roberts to a friend discussing news about the Civil War, strenuous marches and fights, and unusual encounters with the Confederate soldiersFinding aid available online.
 Ms2012-038.

 ROBERTSON, DONNA V. ARCHITECTURAL DRAWINGS, 1980.
 0.1 cu. ft.
+International Archive of Women in Architecture.
 Donna Robertson has served as the dean of Tulane University's School of Architecture and the Dean of the Illinois Institute of Technology, College of Architecture.
 She received a Master of Architecture degree from the University of Virginia School of Architecture in 1978.
 The collection consists of her ink and pencil drawings, and a plan as well as an exterior elevation of the Bessie Smith Memorial Dance Hall.
-Inventory available online.
-International Archive of Women in Architecture.
-Ms2001-048.
+Part of IAWA Small Collections.
+Ms2009-054.

 ROBERTSON, JAMES I. JR. (1930- ).
 PAPERS, 1862-2001.
 22.6 cu. ft.
 Civil War historian, author and Alumni Distinguished Professor of History at Virginia Tech.
 Educated at Randolph-Macon College (B.A., 1955) and Emory University (M.A., 1956; Ph.D., 1959).
 Papers consist of manuscript and typescript drafts,edited working copies, and galley proofs of works written by Robertson between 1982 and 2001, including the books Civil War Sites in Virginia: a Tour Guide (1982); General A.P.
 Hill: The Story of Confederate Warrior (1987); Soldiers Blue and Gray (nominated for a Pulitzer Prize in History (1988)); Civil War Virginia: Battleground for a Nation (1991); Civil War!
 America Becomes One Nation (1992); The Civil War's Common Soldiers (1994); Stonewall Jackson: the Man, the Soldier, the Legend (1997); Standing Like a Stone Wall: the Life of General Thomas J. Jackson (2001); and the articles "The Boy Artillerist: Letters of Colonel William Pegram" (1990) and "Stonewall Jackson: Molding the Man and Making a General" (1992).
 Also includes materials related to the preservation of lands adjacent to Manassas National Battleifled Park and manuscript drafts for various speeches made by Robertson.
 Finding aid available online.
 Ms94-021.